Warren Spahn: Honors

+In 1999, he was ranked number 21 by The Sporting News on their list of "Baseball's 100 Greatest Players", and was also named one of the 30 players on the Major League Baseball All-Century Team.
+In 2020, The Athletic ranked Spahn at number 49 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

-A few months before his death, Spahn attended the unveiling of a statue outside Atlanta's Turner Field.
+Spahn was inducted into the Braves Hall of Fame in 1999.
+A few months before his death, he attended the unveiling of a statue outside Atlanta's Turner Field.
 When the Braves vacated Turner Field to move into their current home of Truist Park, the statue was moved, and now stands outside that ballpark.
 The statue depicts Spahn in the middle of one of his leg kicks.
-The statue was created by Shan Gray, who has sculpted numerous other statues of athletes which stand in Oklahoma, including two others of Spahn.
-One resides at the Oklahoma Sports Hall of Fame located at the Oklahoma City Bricktown Ballpark and the other is located in Hartshorne, Oklahoma at the Hartshorne Event Center.
+The statue was created by Shan Gray, who has sculpted numerous other statues of athletes that stand in Oklahoma, including two others of Spahn.
+One statue resides at the Oklahoma Sports Hall of Fame located at the Chickasaw Bricktown Ballpark and the other is located in Hartshorne, Oklahoma, at the Hartshorne Event Center.